Go from plant newbie to plant pro by giving your succulents an extra power-up!

 When should I fertilize?

 Succulents don’t need frequent fertilization.
 In fact, twice a year—once in fall and once in spring–will do the trick.
 A great time to use granular fertilizer is when you’re repotting your succulent.
-Just be careful that your succulents have spent at least a few weeks in their original pots before repotting them so they’ve had enough time to settle in and acclimate to their new home.
+Just be careful that your succulents have spent at least a few weeks in their original pots before repotting them in cactus soil so they’ve had enough time to settle in and acclimate to their new home.
 Repotting them too soon can lead to weakness and damage, like root breakage.
-If you’re not ready to repot your succulent but ARE ready to fertilize them, get a liquid fertilizer to mix in with water.
+If you’re not ready to repot your succulent but ARE ready to fertilize them, get a liquid fertilizer or compost tea to mix in with water.